andy-byers/CalicoDB/doc/doc.md

 s = tx->create_bucket(b_opt, "cats", &c);
 if (s.is_ok()) {
     // c holds a cursor over the bucket "cats".
 The bucket will remain open
-    // until c is delete'd, which must happen before either the transaction
+    // until c is delete'd, which must happen before the transaction is
-    // is finished, or "cats" is dropped with Tx::drop_bucket().
+    // finished.
 }

 // Release memory occupied by the cursor.